 Land and sea data

-The Danish Ministry of Energy, Utilities and Climate ensures the highest standard of mapping of Denmark, Greenland and the Faroe Islands.
+The Danish Ministry of Climate, Energy and Utilities ensures the highest standard of mapping of Denmark, Greenland and the Faroe Islands.

 Various changes altering land composition and sea patterns require data to be continuously updated to provide quality assurance.
 Such efforts ensure efficient completion of construction works in the private and public sectors.